 Watering is critical to ensure newly installed plants get off to a healthy start.

 We recommend the following watering schedule for medium sized plants:

-Week one – five gallons, everyday
+Week one – five gallons, three times the first week

 For small plants, use two gallons, with the same frequency as listed above